edisoncsi/taskFullstack/README.md

   3. In a terminal and inside the folder we write: vscode .
   4. Open the project into Vscode

+## Run Project
+  1. Firts run McsvTasksApplication the backend project.
+  2. Second in a terminal execute "npm install" then "npm start" and the run this frontend project.

 ## Test API in Postman

 ### GET